CivicSynergy/NGO-page/content/en/post/post-4.md

 Dissemination of information about the preliminary results of the ERASMUS+ AFID (Academic Freedom and Inclusion through Digitalization) project among Ukrainian HEIs

   On March 7, 2024, students and academic staff of Polissia National University met with Dr. Sc.
-(Economics), Prof. Oleksandr Dlugopolsky, Executive Director of the NGO "Civic Synergy".
-In his speech, Oleksandr Dlugopolsky highlighted the specifics of implementing inclusivity in university online courses, drawing on the experience of the ERASMUS+ CBHE project "AFID – Academic Freedom and Inclusion through Digitalization".
+(Economics), Prof. Oleksandr Dluhopolskyi, Executive Director of the NGO "Civic Synergy".
+In his speech, Oleksandr Dluhopolskyi highlighted the specifics of implementing inclusivity in university online courses, drawing on the experience of the ERASMUS+ CBHE project "AFID – Academic Freedom and Inclusion through Digitalization".
 <br/>